tapilew/equilibrio-alpha/README.md

   plugins, extensions, and **custom interfaces (including dApps)** built upon the core protocol.
 BlockDAG's **developer-friendly environment and EVM compatibility** are beneficial for this initial phase of building the core protocol and fostering early developer engagement.
+Our commitment to **Developer Experience (DX)**, seen in the modular contract design and standardized events, aims to lower the barrier to entry for developers wanting to build on EquiProtocol, making it easier to create new financial tools and integrations.

 - **Crypto-Native Startups (esp.
 LATAM):** EquiProtocol lowers barriers to financial operations by providing the foundational layer for automation and